 - There are no eggs.
-While some syllabub recipes do call for eggs, they are by no means a requirement.
+While some recipes do call for eggs, they are by no means a requirement.
 Not having to deal with eggs while still achieving a frothy, boozy drink is a huge win.

-- Alexander Hamilton would most likely have have been drinking syllabub.
+- Alexander Hamilton would most likely have have been drinking it.
 (See the whole story by my contributor, Jess Touchette, below.)
 If you are a musical and/or history buff or are serving one, this drink is a must!

-- Syllabubs were traditionally served in their own special type of glassware.
+- The drink was traditionally served in its own special type of glassware.
 The glasses were wide at the top to hold the cream and narrower at the bottom (see Food History Jottings for a nice example).
-You can find the glassware at antique shops and give the recipe and a couple of glasses as a totally unique holiday gift.
-The glass that we used in the photo isn’t quite the right glass, but it works.
+You can find the glassware at antique shops and then give the recipe and a couple of glasses as a totally unique holiday gift.
+The glasses that we used in the photos aren’t quite right, but they work.
 Feel free to get a little creative.

 - Syllabub is simply a fun word to say.
 (True, nog is a fun word to say, too, but it’s overplayed.)